sadmanca/aps105/README.md

 Recursively sorts an array by dividing the array into 2 subarrays (one with all integers less than pivot, other where all is greater than pivot).

-The quicksort algorithm requires us to choose a pivot element in the array.
+1. The quicksort algorithm requires us to choose a pivot element in the array.
 The pivot can be at any point, such as the start, middle, or end.
-Next, we sort all of the elements that are less than the pivot to the left of the pivot, and all of the elements that are greater than the pivot to the right.
+2. Next, we sort all of the elements that are less than the pivot to the left of the pivot, and all of the elements that are greater than the pivot to the right.
 Once this is done, the pivot is at the correct position (i.e. pivot is sorted; all other elements are initially unsorted).
-We then recursively repeat this process on the left and right subarrays until the whole list is sorted.
+3. We then recursively repeat this process on the left and right subarrays until the whole list is sorted.

-- iterate from left to right (start at first element, increase index until ending at pivot) and if current element is greater than pivot, swap with element found going from right to left (start at last element, decrease index until ending at pivot) that is less than pivot.
+*SUMMARY:* iterate from left to right (start at first element, increase index until ending at pivot) and if current element is greater than pivot, swap with element found going from right to left (start at last element, decrease index until ending at pivot) that is less than pivot.

-**IMPLEMENTATION 1**
+**IMPLEMENTING QUICKSORT (1/2)**

 ```c
 void swap(int *a, int *b); // swap elements